Kaushik-Dhruba/VEGA_assistant/README.md

 1. Start the program (`main.py`)
 2. Speak into your microphone
+3. The assistant will be actiavated upon hearing the keyword `"vega"`
+4. Ask questions to the assistant
-3. The assistant transcribes your speech to text
+5. The assistant transcribes your speech to text
-4. Sends your prompt + history to a locally running LLaMA 3.2 model via Ollama
+6. Sends your prompt + history to a locally running LLaMA 3.2 model via Ollama
-5. Receives the model’s response and speaks it aloud
+7. Receives the model’s response and speaks it aloud
-6. Repeats until you say `"exit"`, `"quit"`, or `"bye"`
+8. Repeats until you say `"exit"`, `"quit"`, or `"bye"`

 ---